HecticBanzai/Deadline-Discord-Bot/README.md

 ## General Information
 - The Deadline Discord Bot is designed to remind people of upcoming events via roles and pings.
-- Because of our lives, sometimes we get sidetracked from the events we plan.
+- Because of our busy lives, sometimes we get sidetracked from the events we plan.
 With this Discord bot, you will no longer have to worry about remembering any deadlines/events coming up.
 - After taking learning basic Python in my high school Artificial Intelligence class, I wanted to expand my knowledge and experience programming for real world applications with tools such as Heroku, Github, and databases.

 ## Technologies Used